JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/1-building-blocks-of-oop-part-1/principles_of_oop.md

   }

   public computePayroll(): number {
-    // using this._employees for calculation
+    // using this.employees for calculation
     return 42;
   }
 }